RyanAmeri/odin-project-html-forms/README.md

 * Styling custom checkbox with CSS
 * Showing and hiding divs in JS
 * Input validation using regex
+* Made everything pretty responsive using CSS Grid and some media query breakpoints.
+Looks good on everything other than the iPhone 5.

 ## Major Refreshers
 * CSS Grid